 Once the rating server has been set up, it must be continuously maintained and expanded.
 To do this, insurance companies need a concept for importing new or modified products into the system.
 In most cases, new ratebooks with new tariff versions are imported several times a year.
 This enables companies to provide the market with new insurance options or simplified price compositions.

-A daily pricing function helps companies to react to price changes in the market on a daily or even hourly basis.
+A daily pricing function, for example, helps companies to react to price changes in the market on a daily or even hourly basis.
 However, the actual tariff versions remain untouched.
-Instead, in the simplest case, companies take a specific discount or increase to the total price into account.
+Instead, in the simplest case, companies add a specific discount or increase to the total price.